IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Important Patterns & Preferences

+-   **Command System Pattern:** User commands follow a consistent pattern with autocomplete support in CLI and backend implementation in `backend/src/index.ts`.
+Commands should provide immediate feedback with emojis, clear formatting, and helpful suggestions for next actions.
+All commands should be added to both the CLI autocomplete list and the `/help` command documentation.
+-   **Template Literal Integration:** Follow the `${conditionalFunction() || ''}` pattern for embedding optional content in template literals, maintaining consistency with existing patterns like `createToolPrompt(tools)`.
+-   **Modular Prompt Generation:** Separate prompt generation logic into dedicated modules (e.g., `createPersonalityPrompt`, `createToolPrompt`) to keep core functions clean and focused while enabling reusability.
+-   **Personality System Architecture:** Centralized personality management with automatic integration into core system components.
+Personalities should influence AI behavior automatically without requiring manual intervention from users or developers.
 -   **Configuration Management:** Configuration files should be excluded from version control when they may contain sensitive information.
 Always provide example files for guidance.
 -   **Persistence Strategy:** File-based persistence is appropriate for configuration data that needs to be human-readable and easily managed.
 -   **Error Handling:** Graceful degradation when external services (like MCP servers) are unavailable, with proper logging and user feedback.